-Before travelling together with your dog, you should consider whether your dog needs training.
+Before travelling together with your dog, you should consider whether your dog would benefit from training.
 Like many dog owners, I took my dog to puppy classes when he was young.
-But we didn’t always keep up his lessons, and bad habits crept in over time.
+But like others, we didn’t keep up his lessons, and bad habits can creep in over time.

 As part of your preparations for holidaying with your dog for the first time, consider these areas for training your dog before travelling together.